gsamokovarov/jump/README.md

 you always do.
 After a while, jump would know how to get you when you type `j somewhere` or just `j some`.

 Maybe you made a typo like `j ssome`?
-No problem, jump uses fuzzy searching, so you can type tiny search terms (mostly 2 or 3 characters are enough) and be tolerated even when you have typos.
+No problem, jump uses fuzzy searching, so you can type tiny, loose search term and be tolerated for your typos.

 ### Integration